zeineb111/Linguistic-cues-for-Textual-classification/index.md

 <img src="Subjectivity_True.png"  width="350" height="300">                  <img src="words_MLP_True.png"  width="450" height="300" >
 </p>

-We can clearly see that the words with a higher likelihood to be classified as Fake have signifiacntly higher subjectivity.
-The model implicitly picks up on the subjectivity feature which justifys its relevance in the previous analysis.
+We can clearly see that the words with a higher likelihood to be classified as Fake have signifiacntly higher subjectivity (p-value = .
+The model implicitly picks up on the subjectivity feature which justifies its relevance in the previous analysis.
+ TODOOOOOOOOOOOOOOOOOO

 **conclusion**
 The MLP model learned through training words that are the most common on each dataset and uses them to classify the new news it gets.
 Thus if we compose a sentence containing some of the most common words of the Fake dataset we are almost sure that the model wil classify it as Fake.
 The MLP classifier doen't takes into account the number of occurences of the common words, in other words if we create two sentences one containing only one occurence of the a common word in the Fake dataset and another one containing three occurences of this word, the classifier will classify both of them with the same probability as he only detects the presence of the word and not the numnber of it's occurences.

+ '''
+ print("probability of classifying the sentence trump said as true is: ", clf.predict_proba(vectorizer.transform(["Trump said"]))[0][1])

+ '''

+ probability of classifying the sentence trump said as true is:  0.9902910193549522